RhyanRodriguez3/RhyanRodriguez3/README.md

 <summary> <ins>About Me</ins> ⚠️ </summary>
 <br />

-I was a data janitor for CHLA during the Johnny Depp trials.
-Ask me about it.
+I was a data analyst for CHLA during the Depp v.
+Heard trials.
+Lets talk about it.
 In the meantime, explore my previous solutions.
 Or check out my guides on data fundamentals.
 I enjoy cleaning data, developing custom solutions, strategic collaboration, and creative (data) storytelling. <br>

 <!---
 Graduated from Youtube University,founded Gas Station Education.
 INSERT YOUTUBE LINK